mvysny/karibu-testing/karibu-testing-v8/README.md

 We can now examine and assert on the layout's properties, and more importantly, discover its children (the `TextField` and `Button`, respectively).
 When we obtain the `TextField` instance, we can simply call the server-side `setValue("world")` API on it, to simulate the user input.
-Then, we can call `Button.click()` to simulate a click on the button itself; then we can check that the click listener was run and it had created the label.
+Then, we can call `Button.click()` to simulate a click on the button itself.
+The `click()` method will execute all listeners and will block until all listeners are done; we can check that the click listener was run and it had created the label.

 Obtaining the `TextField` in this simple project is easy; however typical Vaadin apps has much more complex structure, with lots of nested layouts.
 We need some kind of a lookup function which will find the appropriate component for us.